ES-DOC/esdoc-technical/docs/web/apps/explorer.md

 ## Technical Notes

-- The explorer pulls data from both the vocabulary & documentation backend web-services
+- The explorer consumes data from both the vocabulary & documentation backend web-services

+- Some data is packaged as static files - they may be found within the `INSTALL_DIR/src/static` sub-folder

 - The various views are simple wrappers around so-called sub-explorers: